 Quick Answer

-The pre-filing offer prohibition is qualified by a layered set of safe harbors.
-The well-known seasoned issuer (WKSI) free-writing exemption permits oral and written offers before filing with no audience limits.
-The 30-day pre-filing safe harbor protects communications by any issuer made more than 30 days before filing if no reference to the offering is made.
-The regularly-released-information safe harbors protect ordinary-course corporate communications.
-Generic and investment-company-generic announcement safe harbors permit narrow categorical announcements.
+The pre-filing offer prohibition allows several safe harbors.
+The well-known seasoned issuer (WKSI) exemption permits oral and written offers before filing with no audience limits.
+The 30-day safe harbor protects any issuer's communications made more than 30 days before filing if they do not reference the offering.
+Regularly-released-information and generic-announcement safe harbors protect other ordinary-course and categorical communications.

 Without safe harbors, almost any communication by an issuer in the months before an offering would be a gun-jumping violation.
 Six categories of safe harbor carve specific activities out of the prohibition.